Skip to main content

 Memory (Projects): Every task, document, conversation, and data point lives in the workspace.
 This is the raw material.

 Intelligence (AI Agents): Agents are trained on workspace content.
 They see project context, team patterns, and historical data.
 They get smarter as the workspace grows.
+11+ frontier models from OpenAI, Anthropic, and Google power these agents with 22+ built-in tools.

-Execution (Automations): Agents trigger workflows โ€” notifications, status changes, data transformations, external integrations.
-Automations run on Temporal durable execution, ensuring reliability.
+Execution (Automations): Agents trigger workflows — notifications, status changes, data transformations, external integrations.
+Automations run reliably across 100+ integrations, ensuring consistency.

 The loop: Execution creates new data (Memory), which feeds smarter agents (Intelligence), which trigger better automations (Execution).
 Each cycle makes the workspace more valuable.